vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 Of course, this is just for demonstration purposes.
 In the real world, the actual source is always some independent, external application that already exists.
 The only goal of the extension developer is to develop the data source.

-We create the `Timer` in the `SetupOverride()` function.
+First, we implement the `SetupOverride()` function.
 This function runs during the Peakboard application start-up process.
-We also pass our `CustomListData` to the `Timer`, so that the `Timer` can interact with our data source.
+We create the `Timer` here.
+Note that we pass our `CustomListData` to the `Timer`, so that the `Timer` can interact with our data source.

 {% highlight csharp %}
 private Timer? _timer;